TimeoutZero/BaseBuild/README.md

 We're moving to a new approach, now we can create multiple ecosystems in the agnostic way. basebuild will have strategies to different ecosystems and for now we're starting on Vite's context.

+> It makes your vite config reusable between your projects.

 # 🧐 WHY
 > Now you can create your own project's ecosystem based on your favorite module bundler settings.